GiovZa/wholeRobot/gen2bot/README.md

     lib: Where shared objects are stored, in this case it is our Phoenix Motors Library

-    scripts: Where python files are
+    scripts: Where python files are found

     sessions: Where our image of the qr code is stored for object recognition node

-    src: Where source C++ files are
+    src: Where source C++ files are found

     CMakeLists.txt: Where our files get built and compiled